Completing your return: Steps 3 and 4

 You cannot deduct any of the following amounts on line 22100 of your return:

-• interest you paid on money that you borrowed to contribute to an RRSP, a deferred profit-sharing plan (DPSP), a PRPP, a registered pension plan (RPP), a retirement compensation arrangement (RCA), a net income stabilization account, an SPP, a registered education savings plan (RESP), a registered disability savings plan (RDSP), or a TFSA
+• interest you paid on money that you borrowed to contribute to an RRSP, a deferred profit-sharing plan (DPSP), a PRPP, a registered pension plan (RPP), a retirement compensation arrangement (RCA), a net income stabilization account, an SPP, a registered education savings plan (RESP), a registered disability savings plan (RDSP), a TFSA or an FHSA

 • safety deposit box charges